k4yt3x/ssh_config/README.md

 # K4YT3X's Hardened OpenSSH Client Configuration

-This repository hosts my hardened version of OpenSSH client (8.2+) configuration file.
+This repository hosts my hardened version of OpenSSH client (>=8.5) configuration file.
+You will need to modify the configuration according to the error messages if you want to use this configuration for older versions of OpenSSH.

-**Please review the configuration file carefully before applying it.** You are responsible for actions done to your own system.
+**Please review the configuration file carefully before applying it.** You are responsible for actions done to your own systems.
 For example, you might want to enable `GSSAPIAuthentication` if you use Kerberos authentication.

-You may also want to check out the [SSH Hardening Guides](https://www.ssh-audit.com/hardening_guides.html).
+In addition to this configuration, you may also want to check out the [SSH Hardening Guides](https://www.ssh-audit.com/hardening_guides.html).

 ## Usages